jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Taking an Uber, Learning About Collaboration

 Have you ever taken an Uber?
 If you haven't, it's a smartphone app that connects a person needing a ride, with a person willing to drive them.
 So say Julia needs a lift.
 She opens up Uber and inputs where she needs to go.
 Uber assigns Jack to pick her up.
 Julia and Jack are now connected and can see each other's history, rating, vehicle, and GPS location.
-All the rules they need to follow, are take care of within the app experience.
+And the best part, all the rules they need to follow, are taken care of within the app experience.

-Jack drives Julia where she needs to go.
-They can talk or not, it doesn't matter.
+As Jack drives Julia where she needs to go; they can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
 And if you've ever taken one, you've participated in mass-collaboration as an Internet Age cyborg.
 Seriously, think about it.
 Julia needed to get somewhere and Jack helped her get there, and they collaborated using smartphones.